 July in January videos are free to anyone, anywhere, thanks to these dedicated presenters and artists.
 Please show your support by donating through links provided on each organizations’ about and video pages.

-Concerts are available for viewing Friday, January 28 — Monday, February 28.
+Concerts are available for viewing until February 28.
 No registration is required.

 “Our thinking was to find a way to give the gift of music as a thank you to our supporters by bringing their favourite summer festivals into their home during the coldest, most isolating months of the year.
-July in January takes music lovers on a summer trip across Ontario without leaving the comfort of their home.
-The enthusiastic response we received from our colleagues about this project proves yet again how the power of great music unites us in challenging times.”
+July in January takes music lovers on a summer trip across Canada without leaving the comfort of their home.
+The enthusiastic response we received from our colleagues about this project proves yet again how the power of great music unites us.”

 – James Campbell, Artistic Director, Festival of the Sound